ppnsanders/node-app-examples/README.md

 }
 ```

+> Note: If you'd like to change your credentials in the future, you can simply go into the file at `ppconfig/sandbox.json`.
+> Or, simply re-run `$ node setup.js` from the `node-app-examples` directory.

 ## Examples in this Repo

+Currently these examples are setup to show the PayPal Express Checkout solution or the "PayPal Check Out" solution.
+Other checkout methods and examples will be added in the near future.

 1. [Simple-Express-Server](simple-express-server)
   * This is a very basic example of ExpressJS using PayPal API and Express Checkout.